Why Our Screen Printing Kits are the Very Best

 To help save the planet, the physical DVD has been removed from all kits.

-Note: To be even more eco-friendly, we are phasing the DVDs out.
-You can watch the entire video on our website: here The video shows how to use all of our kits, so you may need to fast-forward to get to the kit you purchased.
+The video instructs you on how to use all of our kits, so you may need to fast-forward to get to the kit you purchased!

 Multi-Color Screen Printing Using the 1-Color Press